 Parmesan crumbed lamb cutlets with cannellini mash

-- 1 head of broccoli, chopped into bite sized chunks
+- 1 broccoli chopped into bite sized chunks

 - 24 green beans